martin6336/martin6336.github.io/_posts/2019-11-07-paper_note.md

 - inferential machine comprehension

 ## problems
-- exsisting methods may be good at context matching, but have limited capability to reason across multiple sentences to deduce the right answer.
+- existing methods may be good at context matching, but have limited capability to reason across multiple sentences to deduce the right answer.

 ## improvement
 - mimic human process for deducing the evidence chain